btoll/benjamintoll.com/content/post/unsharing_namespaces_part_one.md

 #
 ```

-Ok, let's do as we were told and mount the `/proc` pseudo-filesystem.
-Just as with the main `/proc` filesystem in the `/` root, it will contain information written to it by the kernel about the running processes **only** in this `chroot`.
+Either way, we need to mount the `/proc` pseudo-filesystem before we're able to see anything.
+Just as with the main `/proc` filesystem in the `/` root, it will contain information written to it by the kernel about the running processes, but, importantly, **only** those running in this `chroot`:

 ```bash
 # mount -t proc proc /proc